Canada–United States sports rivalries: Overall rivalry and the Olympic Games

 For both countries, the Soviet Union was often the common rival in most international competitions before 1991.
 However, since the fall of the Soviet Union, the two neighbouring countries have been more heated rivals, especially in winter sports where the talent pools of the two countries are more evenly matched.
 Although the United States has more medals than Canada in gold, silver, bronze, and total medals won throughout the history of the Winter Games, the gap has narrowed considerably over time.
 The rivalry is much more keenly felt by, and is often a source of angst for, Canadians, as a result of Canadian national teams being frequently humiliated by their American counterparts in most sports.

-In summer sports, the Canada-USA rivalry is more muted as the United States dominates.
+In summer sports, the Canada–United States rivalry is more muted as the United States dominates.
 The United States' closest rival at the Summer Olympics is now China.
 All time, the United States is the number one ranked country in gold, silver, bronze, and total medals won.

 In the run-up to the 1998 Winter Olympics, Los Angeles Times columnist Mike Penner named Canada the United States' most important rival, especially in hockey. and USA Today ran the headline "Cold War now means Canada", with Canadian columnist Terry Jones reporting that the Canadian Olympic team approved of the comments and shared the news clippings around the athlete's village in Nagano.

-In the Winter Olympics, both the United States and Canada have won the medal table once, while the US is ranked second in the all time Winter Olympic table, with Canada ranked fifth.
-In the Summer Olympics, the United States has won the medal count 18 times, compared to zero for Canada.
+In the Winter Olympics, both the United States and Canada have won the medal table once, while the United States is ranked second in the all time Winter Olympic table, with Canada ranked fifth.
+In the Summer Olympics, the United States has won the medal count 19 times, compared to zero for Canada.
 The United States is ranked number 1 in the all time Summer Olympic medal table, while Canada is ranked number 20.

 Based on results in Olympics, World Championships, and other major competitions for respective sports, the United States is more successful than Canada in American football, baseball, basketball, soccer, tennis, golf, swimming, athletics, boxing, lacrosse, shooting, diving, wrestling, rowing, gymnastics, sailing, cycling, weightlifting, water polo, archery, equestrian, volleyball, beach volleyball, fencing, triathlon, judo, taekwondo, figure skating, snowboarding, speed skating, alpine skiing, and bobsleigh among others, while Canada is better all time in ice hockey, curling and rugby.
 The United States is the most successful nation in the world in sports.